waku-org/pm/README.md

 - MUST have a matching GH issue in the https://github.com/waku-org/pm with `epic` label assigned.
 - MUST have a label with format `E:<epic name>` created across all relevant https://github.com/waku-org/ repos (see [labels.yml](./.github/labels.yml)).
 - SHOULD be added to a GH Milestone.
+- SHOULD have a `Planned Start` and `Due Date` set (these are GitHub projects fields you can find in the `Projects` section of the issue view sidebar).
 - MAY list _Tasks_ present in other repos.

 A _Task_: